-From tracking your expenses and income to monitoring your investment portfolio and progress towards retirement, Personal Capital puts it all at your fingertips in its dashboard.
+You can track your expenses and income.
+You can monitor your investment portfolio and retirement planning.
+Empower puts it all at your fingertips in its dashboard.

 It’s worth signing up and testing out.
-I check it every day.
+I check mine every day.

 2. Simplifi by Quicken

-It’s specifically designed for mobile-savvy consumers and it shows—with an exceptional user experience and robust features, like detailed expense tracking, budgeting, and investment tracking it’s worth checking out if you’re looking for a simple platform and dashboard to organize your financial life.
+Simplifi has been designed specifically for mobile-savvy consumers, and it shows—with exceptional user experience and robust features, like detailed expense tracking, budgeting, and investment tracking it’s worth checking out if you’re looking for a simple platform and dashboard to organize your financial life.

 3. You Need a Budget (YNAB)

 Fandom for YNAB has been on the rise in recent years.
-Despite this, the application is nothing new.
+Despite this growing popularity, the app is nothing new.

-It was started by Jesse Mecham in 2003 to manage money for him and his wife.
+You Need a Budget (YNAB) was started by Jesse Mecham in 2003 to manage money for he and his wife.

-COST: The app costs $44.99, but you can download a free trial that will let you enter 100 transactions manually.
+COST: $44.99, but you can download a free trial that will let you enter 100 transactions manually.

 COST: Tiller costs $4.92 a month, or $59/year, and there is also a 30-day free trial.

-COST: Mint is also free, as the whole application is supported by ads.
+COST: Mint is free, but the whole application is supported by ads.

 COST: The app has a free version, but you can pay for more powerful features as needed.